Courage-1984/Dataset-Forge/docs/troubleshooting.md

 - **Monkeypatching not working**: Patch the function in the namespace where it is used, not just where it is defined.
 - **Multiprocessing pickling errors**: Use top-level functions, not lambdas or closures, for functions passed to process pools.
 - **Manual/script tests not running**: Run them directly with python, not via pytest.

+## VapourSynth/getnative and CUDA/torch Install Order

+If you encounter issues with getnative, ensure VapourSynth is installed first.
+For CUDA acceleration, install the correct CUDA-enabled torch/torchvision/torchaudio before running `pip install .`.

+## Troubleshooting Menu Timing, Robust Loop, CBIR, Monitoring, and Test Suite

+- If menu timing prints do not appear, check your CLI environment and ensure the latest version is installed.
+- If robust menu navigation fails, ensure you are using the latest code and that all dependencies are installed.
+- For CBIR issues, verify that all required deep learning models are installed and that your GPU drivers are up to date.
+- For monitoring/analytics issues, check the logs in the ./logs/ directory.
+- If tests fail, ensure your environment matches the requirements and all dependencies are installed.